jnmclarty/WhitePaper/README.md

 2. Retrieving a history of payments to the token's owner
 3. Standardizing a blockchain-compatible pricing convention.

-** The Dharma protocol intends to bridge the aforementioned gaps and provide a permission-less, generic mechanism by which debt assets of flexible type can be issued, sold, administered, and priced without having to rely on centralized data brokers of any kind.**
+** Dharma protocol intends to bridge the aforementioned gaps and provide a permission-less, generic mechanism by which debt assets of flexible type can be issued, sold, administered, and priced without having to rely on centralized data brokers of any kind.**

 ## Architecture